turingschool/front-end-curriculum/lessons/module-2/binary-search-tree.md

 * What is a Binary Search Tree?
 * What rules must a BST follow?
-* Discuss why you might use Depth First approach vs. Breadth First for searching a tree?
+* Discuss why you might use Depth First approach vs Breadth First for searching a tree?
 What about the opposite?

 ### BST in Code